-CYP Professionals are trained to respond to inappropriate behaviors through redirection and other developmentally appropriate behavior teaching strategies.
-If the behavioral incident poses a significant risk of injury to the child or others, or if the behavior is part of an emerging pattern of challenging behavior that is not resolving based on initial CYP modification efforts, then the program will respond appropriately to maintain safety.
-The CYP will provide parents with the We Need Your Help Form, which is used to engage parents in collaborating on strategies for resolving the concerning behavior.
-Whether your child is very young and still learning appropriate behaviors, or your child is older and has made a poor choice, CYP Professionals are available to discuss positive strategies and work together with you to reduce the likelihood of further incidents.
+Research shows that the best way to help children learn lifelong behavior skills is through the positive guidance of caring adults. emerging pattern of challenging behavior that is not resolving based on initial CYP modification efforts, then the program will respond appropriately to maintain safety and provide parents with the We Need Your Help Form.
+The We Need Your Help Form is used to engage parents in collaborating on strategies for resolving the concerning behavior.
+Whether your child is very young and still learning appropriate behaviors, or your child is older and made a poor choice, CYP Professionals are available to discuss positive strategies with you to prevent further incidents.

-If your child presents a direct safety threat to self or others, suspension is a possible outcome as additional supports may be needed.
-The CYP 's response will depend on the seriousness of the incident and the child's response to positive redirection.
+If your child presents a direct safety threat to self or others, suspension is a possible consequence.
+The level of the CYP Professional's response depends on the seriousness of the incident and the responsiveness of the child to positive redirection.

-CYPs encourage families to help maintain confidentiality, refrain from discussing incidents with other families, and to work together with CYP Professionals to address incidents appropriately.
+CYPs encourage families to refrain from discussing incidents with other families and to trust CYP Professionals to handle incidents appropriately.